Free and Easy (1930 film): Production

 Free and Easy, whose working title was On the Set, was Buster Keaton's first starring role in a film shot for sound – he had appeared in MGM's talking The Hollywood Revue of 1929, but did not speak.
 As with Spite Marriage, his previous film for MGM, production on Free and Easy was largely out of Keaton's hands.

 The film showcased MGM's stars and filmmakers, several of whom make cameos, including William Haines, Cecil B. DeMille, and Lionel Barrymore.
 The film was also shot in French, German, and Spanish versions.
 For the Spanish edition, titled Estrellados, Keaton spoke his dialogue phonetically while a new supporting cast spoke in their native Spanish language, but the 1931 release in France had French-language intertitles replacing the English dialogue.

 MGM spent almost $500,000 on the production of Free and Easy.
 Keaton sings on the screen for the first time: an elaborate song-and-dance rendition of the title tune.

 Reception

 Contemporary reviews were mixed, with The New York Times reviewer Mordaunt Hall stating that Keaton's "audible performance is just as funny as his antics in mute offerings," while Robert E. Sherwood in The Film Daily wrote that "Buster Keaton, trying to imitate a standard musical comedy clown, is no longer Buster Keaton and no longer funny."
 Modern reviews are even less enthusiastic, with critic John J. Puccio stating that the film "contains far too much talk and far too few visual gags."

-Nonetheless, Free and Easy was a bigger hit than most of Keaton's silent films.
+Free and Easy was a bigger hit than most of Keaton's silent films.
+The film itself entered the public domain in 2026.